Sunday, March 2, 2025, 10 a.m.-4 p.m.

 Interactive presentations will be held in the Lory Student Center Lory Student Center Theatre.
 Come join the fun!

-• 2 p.m.
-15 Demos in 30 Minutes, Wendy Adams, Colorado School of Mines
+• 2:00 p.m.
+15 Demos in 30 Minutes by Wendy Adams

 Science Partners

-• BROADN (Aerobiome Research)
+• BROADN (Aerobiome Research), CSU

 • The BROADN project, funded by the National Science Foundation, works to understand the microbiome of the air, and how it impacts human, animal, and environmental health.